 Yes.
 We encourage applications from all who meet the eligibility criteria.

-All appointments will be for a one-year term, with a possibility of renewal.
+All appointments are for a one-year term, with a possibility of renewal.

 All applications will be considered based on the eligibility requirements and the articulation of a clear project focus, aligned with the School of Cities.